8 things to keep calm, healthy and happy right now

 With less daylight hours and more time indoors, along with the many challenges the pandemic brought, looking after your mental health is even more important this winter.

-Evidence from two trials found eating a Mediterranean diet had a positive impact on individuals with depression.
+Evidence from two trials found that eating a Mediterranean diet had a positive impact on individuals with depression.
 The Mediterranean diet is generally high in fruits and vegetables, legumes, nuts, beans, cereals, grains, fish and unsaturated fats such as olive oil, and it usually includes a low intake of meat and dairy.

 The positive impacts of the Mediterranean diet are likely to be due to its rich source of polyphenols (plant-based compounds) and its beneficial effect on the gut microbiome.
 In contrast, a Western-style diet, typically higher in processed, high-fat and high-sugar foods, has been associated with a higher risk of developing depression (Ljungberg et al. 2020).
+It's also to remember that it is the traditional Mediterranean diet, not a modern Mediterranean diet that is healthy - learn more in 'Is a mediterranean diet healthy?'.

 6. Manage your stress

 When we’re feeling stressed or anxious, our body has an increased need for certain nutrients.
 However, hormones released when we are stressed can result in a loss of appetite, or cravings for foods high in fat and sugars.
-When we eat foods high in fat and sugars, dopamine is released which means we associate them with comfort in times of stress.
+Our stress hormone, cortisol, can make us crave sugary, fatty foods which will result in a sugar rush and then a dip, which will worsen the symptoms of stress.
+The effects of stress can be severe, and if you're feeling the pressure, we recommend Stay Calm®, a unique plant-based supplement to help the body cope calmly with stress.

 Eating wholegrain foods such as oats, brown rice or wholemeal bread and pasta will provide sustained energy which will help stabilise blood sugar levels.
 Including protein foods at each meal will help slow the release of sugars into the blood stream.
-Magnesium is a key nutrient for muscle and nerve function and ensuring you get enough of this mineral may help manage anxiety
+Magnesium is a key nutrient for muscle and nerve function and ensuring you get enough of this mineral may help manage anxiety.
+Useful foods with Magnesium include nuts like almonds and cashew, spinach, soy, avocado, and brown rice.

 While alcohol may help you feel more relaxed, regularly drinking too much can exacerbate stress levels.
-Men and women are advised not to drink more than 14 units a week - that's equivalent to 6 pints of average-strength beer or about 6 glasses of wine.
-(NHS, 2018)
+Men and women are advised not to drink more than 14 units a week - that's equivalent to 6 pints of average-strength beer or about 6 glasses of wine (NHS, 2018).

 Remember, diet is only one factor to consider when managing stress.
 Physical activity, relaxation techniques, such as meditation, getting adequate sleep and social support can also help reduce stress and anxiety